francois-gm/go-kabk-y2-portfolio/README.md

 Thinking about one's self-representation online.

-1) What do I want to achieve or want out of this?
+1) What are the seeked outcomes?
 Exposure?
 Reputation?
 Work?
 Income?
 Legitimacy?
 Collaboration?
-2) Who and where is my audience, and how can I 'reach out' to them (in terms of location, social skills, tone).
+2) Who and where is your audience, and how can you 'reach out' to them (in terms of location, social skills, tone).
-3) How shall I 'present my self', language-wise, working out the narrative (the '[obligation to self-design](https://www.e-flux.com/journal/00/68457/the-obligation-to-self-design/)')?
+3) How shall you 'present your self', language-wise, working out the narrative (the '[obligation to self-design](https://www.e-flux.com/journal/00/68457/the-obligation-to-self-design/)')?
-4) What formats can be used to present my self and practice, on which mediums, and on which platforms?
+4) What formats can be used to present your *self* and practice, on which mediums, and on which platforms?
 (See 1 for hints).

 ## Options: